-Council is ensuring all members of our community have improved access to health care, transportation, services, education and housing to improve their quality of life and land area of land coverage is National Park
+Council is ensuring all members of our community have improved access to health care, transportation, services, education and housing to improve their quality of life and opportunity.

 Muswellbrook Shire faces the future without forgetting the story of this place we cherish.
 Being part of our community means respecting where we have come from, our people and buying into a future built together.